Arnold-n/P1P2MQTT/README.md

 The P1P2-adapter circuit is a 0.5" x 2" PCB for the Arduino Uno, and connects to GND, 5V, and to digital pins 8 (RX) and 9 (TX).
 The schematic is based on the XL1192S IC as shown in circuits/Daikin_P1P2_Uno_version2.pdf.
 It is a single-sided PCB with SMD components (0805 components, MM1192/XL1192 SOP-16, SI8621 SOIC-8, and a Murata SMD-mounted 5V/5V converter).
 It provides galvanic isolation to the P1/P2 bus, but it does not support being powered from the P1/P2 bus: you still need a 5V source to power the Arduino Uno, and to power the XL1192 over the DC/DC conveter.
 Images of the board can be found in the circuits directory.

-*Warning: please note that the MM1192/XL1192 circuit may be a burden to the bus if the adapter is not powered (by the Arduino).
-In that case it is better to disconnect it.*
+*Warning: please note that the XL1192-based circuit may be a burden to the bus if the adapter is not powered (by the Arduino).
+In that case it is better to disconnect it.
+This warning does not apply to MM1192 or MAX22088 based circuits.*

 The newer MAX22088-based adapter is a very similar 0.5"x2" PCB.
 Instead of the 5V/5V converter, the adapter receives its power from the MAX22088 (thus from the P1/P2 bus).
 For safety reasons the adapter still has a Si8621 galvanic isolator, and this adapter does not power the Arduino Uno.
 Because the adapter is bus-powered, it is not a problem if the Arduino is not powered.

 **Which Daikin systems are supported?**

 There is a large variation in the P1/P2 logical protocol implementation of various Daikin systems.
 My system is a Daikin hybrid EHYHBX08AAV3 which is supported: many parameters (power consumption, #hours, #compressor-start, temperatures, etc) can be monitored and various system settings can be controlled.
 Monitoring the P1/P2 bus on other systems should always be possible, but interpretation of the raw data may require further reverse engineering.
-It is currenly assumed that various Daikin Altherma Hybrid and Daikin Altherma LT models are reasonably similar that they may be supported by changing the parameters used to control certain functions and/or by changing the code which interprets the received data and encodes it into MQTT parameter values.
+It is currently assumed that various Daikin Altherma Hybrid and Daikin Altherma LT models are reasonably similar that they may be supported by changing the parameters used to control certain functions and/or by changing the code which interprets the received data and encodes it into MQTT parameter values.

 **No liability, no warranty**